Advancing the Common Good:

 - VolunteerLee.com: United Way’s volunteer resource website, where people can search for and respond to volunteer opportunities all over Lee County

-- Write Start for Students: Together with community partners, we collected over $2,700 worth of school supplies—more than 2,000 items--for Lee County Schools students who would otherwise not have had the tools they need to be successful in school.
+- Write Start for Students: Together with community partners, we collected more than 3,300 school-supply items for Lee County Schools students who would otherwise not have had the tools they need to be successful in school.

-- Super Summer Reading: In 2018, United Way provided over 220 book bags filled with books and summer reading activities to children in Lee County public schools, helping to stem summer reading loss and keep skills sharp.
+- Super Summer Reading: In 2019, United Way provided 300 book bags filled with books and summer reading activities to children in Lee County public schools, helping to stem summer reading loss and keep skills sharp.

 - Self-Sufficiency Standard: In 2017, United Way of NC commissioned this report that calculates how much is needed for a family to make ends meet without public or private assistance.
 The report takes family size and composition into account, and the data is available for every county in North Carolina.